andygarfield/las/README.md

 # las
-A library for reading LAS lidar files
+A go library for reading LAS lidar files

 Currently only supporting LAS version 1.1, but soon to include the more (and hopefully a LAS writer).